symfony/symfony-docs/cookbook/deployment/platformsh.rst

 Every code change that you do from now on will be pushed to Git in order to redeploy your environment on Platform.sh.

-More information about migrating your database and files can be found on the `Platform.sh documentation <migrate-existing-site>`_
+More information about `migrating your database and files <migrate-existing-site>`_ can be found on the Platform.sh documentation.

 Deploy a new Site
 -----------------